MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId>
 ```

 Example 2 provides details about the owning application in the specified tenant.
-It returns `Applications`, which includes the list of guest application IDs with permissions to the owning application, as well as the `SharingCapability` settings and the OverrideTenantSharingCapability status
+It returns Applications, which includes the list of guest application IDs with permissions to the owning application, as well as the SharingCapability settings and the OverrideTenantSharingCapability status

 ### Example 3